athena-labz/athena/README.md

 ##### II.
 Inputs

-The mediators job should be to provide factual data.
+The judge job is to provide factual data.
 Instead of deciding who is guilty, penalties and rewards are based on an objective, deterministic process that has no bias and is not subjected to ambiguity.

-For this reason, inputs act as "yes / no" questions and it is responsibility of the judges to provide reliable answers in form of a boolean (true or false).
+For this reason, inputs act as "yes / no" answers to questions and it is responsibility of the judges to provide reliable answers (inputs) in form of a boolean (true or false).
 These inputs are then passed to the arbitrary logic defined by the service provider, which will decide how the previously locked tokens will be distributed.

 ##### III.
 Logic